-Deep learning has received increasing attention owing to its satisfactory results in several research fields.
-It is able to create an approximation of complex nonlinear functions by learning from sufficiently large datasets; this characteristic appropriately matches that of RL, as RL is often used in continuous serial action-deciding problems, such as robot feedback control.
+DL has been receiving increasing attention owing to its satisfactory results in several research fields.
+It can create an approximation of complex nonlinear functions by learning from sufficiently large datasets; this characteristic appropriately matches that of RL, as RL is often used in continuous serial action-deciding problems, such as robot feedback control.
 In particular, DRL is simply ordinary RL with the learning target (i.e., value function or policy) replaced by deep neural networks.

-In this study, a well-known architecture of DRL called the asynchronous advantage actor--critic (A3C) method proposed by \cite{mnih2016asynchronous} was used.
-In the following, we explain the A3C method by breaking it into three parts. \begin{itemize} \item \textbf{Asychronous}
+In this study, a well-known DRL architecture called the asynchronous advantage actor--critic (A3C) method proposed by \cite{mnih2016asynchronous} is used.
+In the following discussion, we explain the A3C method by dividing it in into three parts. \begin{itemize} \item \textbf{Asynchronous}

 Multiple agents work independently in separate environments.
-After $ t_{max} $ time-steps or episodes, separate agents will have their own trajectory to update the core neural network.
+After $ t_{max} $ time-steps or episodes, separate agents will have their own \red{episode} to update the core neural network.
 The asynchronous feature speeds up DRL, especially when working on a CPU.

 \item \textbf{Advantage term}